GUI usage

 Opening data

-After connection to a cluster, LiberTEM shows a button to start browsing for available files.
-On a local cluster that’s simply the local filesystem.
+Next, LiberTEM shows a button to start browsing for available files.
+On a local machine that’s simply the local filesystem.

 Note